qguv/bf_live/README.md

 # bf\_live

-Goal: a [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language interpreter and programming environment for the [Arduboy](http://community.arduboy.com/).
+A [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language interpreter and programming environment for the [Arduboy](http://community.arduboy.com/).

 ## flashing

 Open `bf_live/bf_live.ino` in the Arduino IDE.
 Make sure you have the Arduboy libraries.
 Press 'Upload' (the &#x27a1; button).
+You can start with a blank slate by holding _down_ on boot; otherwise, a simple template will be loaded.

+## use

+The program is in the top part of the screen and its output is at the bottom.
+As the program source is modified, the program will be re-run and its output updated.

+Move around the program source with the arrow keys.
+Hold a button and tap an arrow key to change a cell of program source.
+Tap either button to clear a cell.

+If you're getting 'err' as your output, make sure you're not violating any syntax or semantics rules:

+  - all loop starts/ends must be matched
+  - left of the zeroth tape cell, there are no other cells
+  - practical limits on memory (cell count and loop recursion depth)

 ## inspiration